-The Company has undertaken to provide continuing financial support to its subsidiaries.
-The Company will also, when required, provide sufficient working capital to enable them to operate as going concern for a period of at least twelve months from the respective dates of the Directors' reports of the subsidiaries relating to the audited financial statements for the financial year ended 31 December 2016.
+The Company has undertaken to provide continuing financial support to its subsidiaries by not demanding payment for loans and receivables owing by them until they have the financial capability to repay the Company.
+The Company will also, when required, provide sufficient working capital to enable them to operate as going concern for a period of at least twelve months from the respective dates of the Directors' reports of the subsidiaries relating to the audited financial statements for the financial year ended 31 December 2017.